gstakhov/cuckoorooza/README.md

 ## How it's going

-This project attempts to introduce the idea of time and access limits to distributed storage artifacts:
+This project attempts to introduce the idea of time and access limits to distributed storage artifacts.
+Users will be able to grant access to their files (potentially an NFT use case?) and will be able to assign metadata to the file.
+Part of the metadata componentry will be the ability to select a retention period (days/months/years).
+After the retention period elapses, any access keys will be crypt-shredded.

+The following artifacts will be supported in this initial use case:

-* files (definitely)
+* Files (definitely)
-* file metadata (maybe - if there's time)
+* File metadata (maybe - if there's time)

+### Workflow

+1. User will connect to cuckooroza
+2. They will select file(s) from their computer for upload to an IPFS (or Filecoin) node
+3. They will be presented with an interface allowing them to select up to 5 *(<-- arbitrary number here)* metadata fields, as well as an optional retention setting
+4. The content will upload
+5. The user will be presented with a shareable key for access
+6. When the retention period has elapsed, the access will no longer work

 ****************